ywiyogo/CarND1-P5-VehicleDetection/writeup.md

 Windows size more than 128 x 128 pixels returns a more broaded detection on the heatmap.
 As the result, we will often get a larger bounding box than the object size.

 Using overlap between 0.7 and 0.8 creates a higher value of heatmap.
+Based on my experiments, I set the overlap value to 0.8.
 This approach results more stability of the resulting bounding box.
+The below figure shows the sliding windows approach using my SVC classifier.

 ![alt text][image3]